Back to Stories & News

 • Early diagnosis

-While a lot of research attention is still focused on links between diet and DCM, one of our active studies is using the gene editing tool, CRISPR, to see if they can change the genetic code of heart cells from DCM-affected Doberman pinschers.
-If successful, this space-age technology could be the basis for a new treatment in Dobermans with DCM (and possibly translate to other dog breeds as well).
+While much research is still focused on links between diet and DCM, one of our active studies is using the gene-editing tool CRISPR to see if it can help change the genetic code of heart cells from DCM-affected Doberman pinschers.
+If successful, this cutting-edge technology could be the basis for a new treatment in Dobermans with DCM (and possibly translated to other dog breeds).

-Another active study that could impact dogs with suspected diet-induced DCM is taking a closer look at the mitochondria, the cell's "powerhouses," to see if these tiny structures hold keys to the disease.
+Another active study that could impact dogs with suspected diet-induced DCM is looking closely at the mitochondria, the cell's "powerhouses," to see if these tiny structures hold the key to the disease.

 From novel therapies to new diagnostic tests: Learn more about how the Foundation is helping advance the science of heart health in dogs.

-Studies like these are only possible through donor support Learn more about how you can help animals around the world not only survive but thrive!
+Studies like these are only possible through donor support.
+Learn more about how you can help animals worldwide survive and thrive!

 Read More About DCM and Other Heart Diseases in Dogs